lena-voita/good-translation-wrong-in-context/README.md

 cat text_lines.en | moses-tokenizer en | python3 -c "import sys; print(sys.stdin.read().lower())" > text_lines.en.tok
 ```

-For the OpenSubtitles18 dataset (in particular, the data sets we used in the paper), you do not need this step since the data is already tokenized (you can just lowercase it).
+For the OpenSubtitles18 dataset (in particular, the data sets we used in the papers), you do not need this step since the data is already tokenized (you can just lowercase it).

 ### BPE-ization
 Learn BPE rules: